mehulagg/gitlab/doc/development/feature_flags/controls.md

 As a guideline:

-- For simple features that are low-risk, and easily rolled back, then just proceed to [enabling the feature in `#production`](#process).
+1. Check if the feature meets the requirements for creating a [Change Management](https://about.gitlab.com/handbook/engineering/infrastructure/change-management/#feature-flags-and-the-change-management-process) issue.
+If it does, create a Change Management issue per [criticality guidelines](https://about.gitlab.com/handbook/engineering/infrastructure/change-management/#change-request-workflows).
-- For features that will impact user experience consider notifying `#support_gitlab-com` beforehand.
+1. For simple features that are low-risk, and easily rolled back, then just proceed to [enabling the feature in `#production`](#process).
-- For features with significant downstream effects (e.g.: turning on/off Elasticsearch indexing) consider coordinating with `#production` beforehand.
+1. For features that will impact user experience consider notifying `#support_gitlab-com` beforehand.

 #### Process